ravixpanchal/Leetcode-Daily-Challenge/README.md

-# 🧠 Daily LeetCode Challenge 🚀
+# 💻 Daily LeetCode Challenge — C++ Solutions 📅

 Welcome to my **Daily LeetCode Challenge** repository!
-This project is part of my commitment to **#100DaysOfCode**, where I solve at least one LeetCode problem every day to strengthen my Data Structures & Algorithms (DSA) skills.
+This repo contains my **personal solutions** to LeetCode problems solved as part of my consistency journey in coding.

 ---

-## 📁 Repository Structure
+## 📁 Folder Structure

-Each folder is organized by date and contains:
+Each folder is named in the format:
-- ✅ The problem statement link
-- 🧠 My approach and explanation (as comments)
-- 🧮 Solution code (in C++/Python/etc.)

-Example: